Texas doesn’t have to become a blue state if enough determined men are willing to take action.

 Quantifying how splitting Texas makes it more conservative, and therefore more likely to secede:

 El Paso could become a city-state when Texas splits.
-Or Texas could make a deal with New Mexico to relocate state borders.
-Borders between states have been changed many times in US history, most recently in 1961 between North Dakota and Minnesota.
-To learn more about that, read this: https://redstatesecession.org/virginia-counties-can-become-a-part-of-another-state/
+Or Texas could make a deal with New Mexico to relocate (shift) state borders.
+Borders between states have been changed many times in US history, most recently in 1999 between Nebraska and Missouri.
+To learn more about moving state borders, read this: https://redstatesecession.org/virginia-counties-can-become-a-part-of-another-state/ [Update: in 2020, the remainder of TX would be 1.14 Trump/Biden]

 Texas could give El Paso to New Mexico in return for the conservative parts of eastern New Mexico, which used to be claimed by Texas.